yungyuc/ynote/writing/2009/pstricks_eps.rst

 Export EPS from LaTeX pstricks
 ==============================

+Updated on 2015/4/9: If you want to create image files from PSTricks, check http://pstake.readthedocs.org/ to learn an easier way to do so.
+And ":doc:`../2015/pstricks_arrived`" demonstrates how to include PSTricks in Sphinx.

 pstricks_ is a very powerful tool to draw high quality schematics.

 .. _pstricks: http://tug.org/PSTricks/main.cgi/